-The Northwest Territories is home to five national parks (soon to be six).
+The Northwest Territories is home to six national parks.
 Here, rivers run glassy-clear, peaks leap to the heavens, waterfalls plummet and wild beasts abound – muskoxen, caribou, grizzlies, bison, you name it.
 Some of the NWT's parks, like Nahanni, are legends, on the bucket-list of every adventurer worth their salt.
-Others are unsung gems – the most untrammeled places on the planet.
+Others are unsung gems – the most untrampled places on the planet.
 No matter whether you're waiting for bison to make way for your car in Wood Buffalo National Park, or ascending an unnamed, unclimbed peak in Nááts'ihch'oh, you'll be experiencing Earth in its perfect form: glorious, wild and free.

 Here's how to pick your park: